phaustin/quantecon-example/book/docs/matplotlib.md

 Sometimes we want multiple subplots in one figure.

-Here\'s an example that generates 6 histograms
+Here's an example that generates 6 histograms

 ```{code-cell} ipython3
 num_rows, num_cols = 3, 2